 Preston Barta // Editor

 Ben Affleck has three directing works and an Academy Award to prove he’s capable at calling the shots.
-Unfortunately, his latest film, Live by Night, is a missed opportunity and his weakest entry yet.
+Unfortunately, his latest film, LIVE BY NIGHT, is a missed opportunity and his weakest entry yet.
 Despite a few dazzling scenes of action and decent performances (Chris Messina and an underused Elle Fanning), this story about organized crime during the Prohibition era looks the part more than it feels the part.
-It’s a snooze.
+It’s a bit of a snooze.

 Extras: An audio commentary with Affleck, deleted scenes (also with commentary), creating the classic car chase, a look at the men and women of Live By Night, and a featurette on author Dennis Lehane.